BrunoConcei/EDPIoTHackathon2017/README.md

     - Luis Calado on Tuesday (21 Feb) and Thursday (23 Feb) morning;
     - João Almeida on Monday (20 Feb), Wednesday afternoon (22 Feb) and Thursday (23 Feb) afternoon

-**FINAL PRESENTATION DAY:**

-- We're getting everything ready for the final presentation day.
-Each team will have enough time to make a quick live demo and their pitch.
-You'll be able to allocate that time as you want.

-- We will send you an email with a more detailed schedule as soon as possible.

--  2 EBs will be available at the stage to every team to use.

 ---